 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Thai students are mostly self-funded; however, scholarships are being offered by Thai government agencies as well as public sector and private sources in countries such as Japan, Germany, Italy, and China.
+The Office of the Civil Service Commission (OCSC) is a government agency that oversees students and manages the scholarship of all Thai Royal Scholarship recipients.
 A common scholarship would involve a Thai student receiving a scholarship to study overseas, where a specific corporation is headquartered, and then returning to Thailand to ply their trade at the Thailand office of the corporate entity that granted the scholarship, usually for a predetermined period that was stipulated in the initial scholarship offer.

 Students looking to enter undergraduate and graduate programs often choose a pathway program to learn more about Western culture and immerse themselves in an English language environment with native speakers before enrolling in their intended study program to ease the transition into a new social environment.
 During the pandemic, online courses provide an alternative option to study and earn a degree from abroad.
 However, most students who plan to study abroad have postponed their plans until the situation is back to normal.

-Thailand still lacks employees with skill sets both in the Science, Technology, Engineering, and Mathematics (STEM) fields and English proficiency.
+Thailand still lacks employees with skill sets both in the science, technology, engineering, and mathematics (STEM) fields and English proficiency.
 Therefore, to support advancement in areas listed in the Thailand 4.0 plan, the government has permitted “high potential” foreign higher education institutions (HEIs) to set up campuses in Thailand.
 The first two foreign HEIs to establish partnerships with local universities are Carnegie Mellon University and the National Taiwan University.
-There are further opportunities for U.S. institutions to open facilities in Thailand to educate workers for targeted industries.
+There are more opportunities for U.S. institutions to open facilities in Thailand to educate workers for targeted industries.

 Another niche for potential growth is exchange programs for Thai high school students.
 Since parents are more interested in sending their children to gain experience in studying abroad for a short period initially, this group of students will be a target for further education abroad.
 Currently, Canada, New Zealand, and Australia are the major destinations for Thai high school students studying abroad.
 School fees in these countries are more competitive than the cost of schools in the United States and the United Kingdom.
 Moreover, most of the schools in Canada, New Zealand, and Australia work with study abroad agencies to promote their institutions, while most of the schools in the United States do not.